msrivastav13/DX-Code-Companion/README.md

 1. Provides quick save apex,vf,aura bundles to salesforce server
 2. Retrieve Source from Salesforce using DX Source format.
-3. 3X performant than salesforce deploy command for apex , aura and vf files.
+3. 3X performant than salesforce deploy command for apex,aura and vf files.

 -----------------------------------------------------------------------------------------------------------